Mansi people: History

-The ancestors of Mansi people populated the areas west of the Urals.
+The ancestors of the Mansi people populated the areas west of the Urals.
 Mansi findings have been unearthed in the vicinity of Perm.

-In the first millennium BC, they migrated to Western Siberia where they assimilated with the native inhabitants.
-According to others they are originated from the south Ural steppe and moved into their current location about 500 AD.
+In the first millennium BC, they expanded to Western Siberia, where they assimilated with the native inhabitants.
+Other researchers say that the Khanty people originated in the south Ural steppe and moved northwards into their current location in about 500 AD.